|Author||Caroliano, Dogway, Real.Finder|

 Special thanks go to: cretindesalpes, Didée, Gavino, Sagekilla, and MVtools people.

 The benefit of using SMDegrain over directly calling MDegrain is:

-- High bitdepth denoising: This is the first wrapper function to support 32bit (16bit pipeline) MDegrain denoising.
+- High bitdepth with lsb denoising: This is the first wrapper function to support 32bit (16bit pipeline) MDegrain denoising.

 - Higher temporal radius (tr>3): The MVTools mod (and hence this script) also allows for hack-free higher temporal radius.